dkudrow/slice/README.md

 # Slice OS
-Slice is (going to be) a very basic operatnig system for the Raspberry Pi, written from the ground up.
+Slice is (going to be) a very basic operating system for the Raspberry Pi, written from the ground up.

 ## Progress